jambuur/APEDSK99/README.md

 ### *QA*

 Writing software is a hobby, not my profession.
 No doubt some of you gurus would write half the code, doubling the functionality while you're at it.
 But I dare to say that at least the basic I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

-I did come across some inconsistent behaviour in Arduino sketche, in particular in switch() case() statements.
+I did come across some inconsistent behaviour in Arduino sketches, in particular in switch() case() statements.
 You might notice that individual cases are encased (ha) in {}.
 Although this should not be necessary I finally found out that some things, such as declaring local variables, throws off case execution.
-Apparently the outer {} should be the final remedy but I don't trust it.
+Apparently the outer {} should be the final remedy.

 ### *Bug's*